woolie/OrigamiEngine/README.md

 Overview
 -------

  Static library and [cocoapods](cocoapods.org) `podspec` provided.
-Static library can be compiled with embeeded FLAC library (check project targets).
+Static library can be compiled with embedded FLAC library (check project targets).
 For OSX you can use static framework.

  Start playback: